tammam-g/fdc-docs/fdc-quickstart.md

     ```
 2. Execute the Firebase initialization command to create the `dataconnect` directory structure and configuration files.
     ```bash
-    ["Add env vars if provided" FDC_SERVICE='x/y' FDC_CONNECTOR=x/y/z] firebase init dataconnect [-P <provided_project_number>] --non-interactive
+    [if you get `Directory 'my-app' is not a registered workspase directory` use cd instead] cd my-app && ["Add env vars if provided" FDC_SERVICE='x/y' FDC_CONNECTOR=x/y/z] firebase init dataconnect [-P <provided_project_number>] --non-interactive
     ```
     Note: